AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 View the examples below of the content from exported CSV files with each of the selections in the UI.

 * Example output with **[!UICONTROL null]** selected: `male,NULL,TestLastName`.
-In this case, Experience Platform transforms the empty string into a null value.
+In this case, Experience Platform transforms the empty value into a null value.
 * Example output with **""** selected: `male,"",TestLastName`.
-In this case, Experience Platform adds double quotes around an empty string.
+In this case, Experience Platform transforms the empty value into a pair of double quotes.
 * Example output with **[!UICONTROL Empty string]** selected: `male,,TestLastName`.
 In this case, the Experience Platform maintains the empty value and exports it as it is (without double quotes).

 >[!TIP]